Bathroom Cleaning

 A toothpaste-stained mirror can be annoying and unsightly.
 Wipe down the mirror using a soft microfiber cloth or paper towel and glass cleaner.

-Mop the Floors
+Bathroom Cleaning Tip #9: Mop the Floors

 The bathroom floor may be one of the most critical surfaces to clean.
 After removing items and sweeping, vacuum to eliminate the remaining debris.
 Use an all-purpose cleaner in a bucket with warm water to mop the floor.
 Keep everyone away from the bathroom while the floor dries to prevent accidental falls.

-Keep Your Bathroom Clean Year-Round
+Keep a Clean Bathroom Year-Round

-Maintaining a clean bathroom throughout the year is essential, but a busy schedule can make it a difficult task.
-Highland Park Housekeeping can take that worry off of your shoulders.
 Our expertly trained housekeepers use the finest quality equipment available along with effective, non-toxic products to keep your bathroom healthy and sparkling clean.
-To schedule your routine bathroom cleaning, contact Highland Park Housekeeping today.
+To schedule your routine bathroom cleaning, contact Vella today.